What is this medicine?

 How should I use this medicine?

-- Apply twice a day or as directed by your doctor.
+- Massage 1ml of the product lightly into the affected area of the scalp twice a day (morning and night), or as directed by your doctor.

 - It is important that the recommended dosage is followed.
 Using an increased dose would increase the risk of side effects but not improve hair growth.